Me quedo

-"Me quedo" (Spanish for "I'm Staying") is a song recorded by Spanish singer Aitana in collaboration with Lola Indigo.
+"Me quedo" (transl.
+"I'm Staying") is a song recorded by Spanish singer Aitana in collaboration with Lola Indigo.
 Produced by El Guincho and Alizzz, the song was released as the third and final single of Aitana's debut studio album Spoiler (2019) on 28 June 2019 through Universal Music.
 Its respective music video was produced by Canada Editorial.

 Background

 In October 2017 both singers entered the ninth series of television music competition Operación Triunfo where they ended in second and sisteenth place respectively.
 After they left the contest they started working on their own musical projects.
 Thus, Miriam Doblas made up her artistic name Lola Indigo and reunited four friends to be her backup dancers while Aitana started working on her debut album in Los Angeles.
 They reunited in the recording studio in Spain after being separated for a long time after the label reunited them in order to collaborate.

 The song was not intended to be a duet but a solo song.
 Barcelonian producer Alizzz stated that "the label reunited all of us.
 I did the beat production and Pablo wrote much of the lyrics.
 I brought the idea of the beat, which was based mainly on the vibe and the main melody in the drop.
 From there we built the lyrics the same day and recorded it.
 Then Aitana came to my studio to re-record some parts.
 Indigo jumped in the song after it was almost completed".
 The song was announced on 24 May 2019, when Aitana revealed the tracklist of her debut album on Instagram and impacted the radio on June 28, the same day the music video was released.